Betula papyrifera: Bark

 Its bark is an excellent fire starter; it ignites at high temperatures even when wet.
 The bark has an energy density of 5740 cal/g and 3209 cal/cm3, the highest per unit weight of 24 species tested.

 Birch bark is used in a number of crafts by various Native American tribes (e.g. Ojibwe).
 In the Ashinaabe language birch bark is called wiigwaas.
-Panels of bark can be fitted or sewn together to make cartons and boxes.
+Panels of bark can be fitted or sewn together to make cartons and boxes (Wiigwaasi-makak).
 The bark is also used to create a durable waterproof layer in the construction of sod-roofed houses.
 Many indigenous groups (i.e., Wabanaki peoples) use birchbark for making various items, such as canoes, containers, and wigwams.
 It is also used as a backing for porcupine quillwork and moosehair embroidery.
 Thin sheets can be employed as a medium for the art of birchbark biting.

 Plantings

 Paper birch is planted to reclaim old mines and other disturbed sites, often bare-root or small saplings are planted when this is the goal.
 Since paper birch is an adaptable pioneer species, it is a prime candidate for reforesting drastically disturbed areas.

 Paper birch is frequently planted as an ornamental because of its graceful form and attractive bark.
 The bark changes to the white color at about 3 years of growth.
 Paper birch grows best in USDA zones 2–6, due to its intolerance of high temperatures.
 Betula nigra, or river birch, is recommended for warm-climate areas warmer than zone 6, where paper birch is rarely successful.
 B. papyrifera is more resistant to the bronze birch borer than Betula pendula, which is similarly planted as a landscape tree.